rsdoiel/antenna/science_and_technology.md

 ---

-## Microsoft: So what if costs 4X as much to run Windows Server in AWS, Alibaba, and Google?
+## Microsoft: So what if it costs 4X as much to run Windows Server in AWS, Alibaba, and Google?

-date: 2025-03-04, updated: 2025-03-04, from: The Register (UK I.T.
+date: 2025-03-04, updated: 2025-03-05, from: The Register (UK I.T.
 News)

-<h4>That&#39;s competition, that&#39;s protecting our IP, Redmond&#39;s lawyers tell UK competition regulator</h4> <p>For AWS and Google to urge the UK competition regulator to &#34;intervene and constrain the price&#34; that Microsoft charges them to license its software in their clouds is both &#34;extraordinary and unprecedented.&#34;…</p>
+<h4>That&#39;s competition, that&#39;s protecting our IP, Redmond&#39;s lawyers tell UK monopoly cops</h4> <p>For AWS and Google to urge the UK competition regulator to &#34;intervene and constrain the price&#34; that Microsoft charges them to license its software in their clouds is both &#34;extraordinary and unprecedented.&#34;…</p>

 <br>